Summer Is Crazy: Release

-The song was initially released in Italy on CD and 12" (coded DWA 96.01), with releases in other European countries following.
-As with "Me and You", the German edition would be released by ZYX, the Spanish release by Blanco Y Negro and the French release by Panic (a subsidiary of Polygram.
-A remix release later came out, although this time on both CD and 12".
+"Summer Is Crazy" was initially released in Italy on CD and 12-inch (coded DWA 96.01), with releases in other European countries following.
+As with "Me and You", the German edition would be released by ZYX Music, the Spanish release by Blanco y Negro, and the French release by Panic (a subsidiary of PolyGram.
+A remix release later came out, although this time on both CD and 12-inch.
 This would be the first of Alexia's singles to be released in certain territories by Sony Music through their subsidiary Dancepool.
-Two European CD were released- the standard CD and remix CD (Sony code 663521) in addition to an Australia CD release (Sony code 663486).
-Alexia's relationship with Sony would continue until 2005.
+Two European CD were released–the standard CD and remix CD (Sony code 663521)–in addition to an Australia CD release (Sony code 663486).
+Alexia's business relationship with Sony would continue until 2005.

 Lyrics

-The lyrics of the song describes a broken relationship, sung from the perspective of the woman/singer.
-It tells about how the summer reminds her of their love and the refrain goes like "the summer is crazy, tonight.
-La la la la."
+The lyrics of "Summer Is Crazy" describe a broken relationship, sung from the perspective of the singer.
+It tells about how the summer reminds her of their love and the refrain goes like "the summer is crazy, tonight – La, la, la, la".
 This is further fleshed out with the accompanying music video, showing several individuals in a sad, crazy and/or lonely setting and mood.
-Eventually it turns out that the woman is ready to move on, cause she knows that "I will never have your love".
+Eventually it turns out that Alexia is ready to move on, because she knows that "I will never have your love".

 Critical reception

-AllMusic editor Tom Demalon described the song as a "thumping number replete with tinkling keyboard flourishes" in his review of Fan Club.
+AllMusic editor Tom Demalon described "Summer Is Crazy" as a "thumping number replete with tinkling keyboard flourishes" in his review of Fan Club.

 Chart performance

-"Summer Is Crazy" was a major hit in several countries in Europe, and remains one of Alexia's most successful songs to date.
-It peaked at number-one in Italy, with a total of 17 weeks inside the chart, and also peaked at number two in Spain and number three in Finland.
-Additionally, the single made it to the top 30 in both Belgium and Switzerland, and the top 40 in Austria and France, as well as on the Eurochart Hot 100, where it reached its highest position as number 35 in July 1996.
-"Summer Is Crazy" did not chart on the UK Singles Chart in the UK.
+"Summer Is Crazy" was a major hit in several countries in Europe, and remains one of Alexia's most successful releases to date.
+It peaked at number one in Italy, spending a total of 17 weeks on the chart, and also peaked at number two in Spain, and number three in Finland.
+Additionally, the single made it to the Top 30 in both Belgium and Switzerland, and the Top 40 in Austria and France, as well as on the Eurochart Hot 100, where it reached its highest position as number 35 in July 1996.
+In the United Kingdom, "Summer Is Crazy" did not chart on the UK Singles Chart.

 Music video

-A music video was produced to promote the single.
+A music video was produced to promote "Summer Is Crazy".
 The video version was edited up to the end of the middle.